Self-contact in a buckled elastica: Self-contacting solutions

 As done for the odd modes, we plot the $H/|\bn|$ vs. $P/P_c^{(N)}$ curves for the even modes, as shown in Fig.\ref{fig:evenHP}.
 The single curve from the pre-contact regime bifurcates into three curves for mode four, eight, and ten.
 One of these curves tends toward the critical contact state defined by \eqref{eq:necessary_condition_for_contact}.
 The second curve initially rises toward $H/|\bn| = 1$ (the syntractrix solution) and then approaches $H/|\bn|=0$ (the rectangular elastica).
 Finally, the third curve approaches the rectangular elastica immediately after the onset of contact.

 Mode six appears more peculiar than the other even modes.
 Its pre-contact $H/|\bn|$ curve bifurcates into four curves with no clear tendencies to approach limiting shapes.
-We terminate the continuation process at the point where secondary contact occurs.
+The continuation process is terminated at the point where secondary contact occurs.
+We suspect that while this seemingly anomalous behavior may manifest in higher modes, especially modes that are integer multiples of six.
+A study of mode 12 and 18 may confirm or deny this hypothesis.